sandip-kundu/sandip-kundu.github.io/_pages/research.md

 Their responses must be reliable and repeatable, implying that PUF response should be invariant to environmental factors such as voltage and temperature disturbances, yet they must vary from one fabricated device to the other implying that they must rely on physical variations.
 However, the response of the PUF circuit must not be a simple linear transformation of the physical variations which makes them vulnerable to modeling attacks.
 If they rely on non-linear transformation of physical variations, such transformations must be sufficiently complex to withstand modeling attacks.
 Even the verifier needs to be able to withstand cloning attacks.
 It must not send the same sequence of challenges for authentication, as the correct responses may be memorized by an attacker and used subsequently.
 Our PUF circuits rely on exploiting lithographic distortions while we design these circuits to be insensitive to voltage and temperature to improve uniqueness while also improving their reliability.
 Our research in security is expanding to include various forms of attacks and countermeasures.
 We are also exploring how to use/secure NVRAM for crypto applications.
 Stay tuned for publications in this area soon.

+#### Defenses against attacks on NPU in Edge Devices

+Machine-learned (ML) models are valuable storehouses of intellectual property (IP) requiring significant investment to develop.
+If such models can be cloned or transferred from another device easily, it presents a significant IP threat.
+Of concern is theft of machine learning IP from edge devices via semi invasive attacks, or purely query based model cloning attacks.
+We are developing hardware supported solutions against model cloning attacks with strong security guarantees, primarily targeting edge devices featuring neural processing units (NPU).

 ### Computer Architecture